dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-single-node/02-sentinel.md

 The reason is that during a failover process, Sentinel needs to notify the clients about various of events and information such as:

 - The primary instance is offline.
-- Sentinel has promoted a new primary instance, and here is the network information.
+- Sentinel has promoted a new primary instance, and here is the network information of the new primary.

 The Sentinel-to-clients notification mechanism is powered by Pub/Sub, you can read more about Sentinel internals [here](https://redis.io/docs/management/sentinel/).
 **Using a Sentinel-compatible client is essential to achieve the goal of zero-downtime migration.**